Get comfortable, this is going to be a long one.

 At this point, you should have the correct size, blank document in front of you.
 Save it with an appropriate file name like Gavin-McMahon-Sales-Intern.docx – don’t name it resume.docx or the recruiter is going to end up with a folder of applicants with resume file names like this:

-Summaries are a great way of using up valuable space with unnecessary drivel.
+Summaries are a great way of using up valuable space unnecessarily.
 Any information you put in here you will likely have already been included in your cover letter or as answers to questions asked elsewhere in the application process.
-Don’t use up this space telling me you’re a highly motivated and charismatic finance / marketing / sales professional seeking job opportunities in NYC.
-Its obvious and your words mean absolutely nothing.
+So don’t use up this space telling me you’re a highly motivated and charismatic finance / marketing / sales professional seeking job opportunities in NYC – that much is obvious.
+Keep it conscious and emphasize why you would be a great candidate for the job you are applying to.

 Name & Contact Details